innovaccer/engine-docs/README.md

 > The complexity is still there, you're just moving it somewhere else.

-There is, of course, a mid-ground here which engine Engine is designed to leverage.
+There is, of course, a mid-ground here which Engine is designed to leverage.
 We can build monolithic systems that are made up of in-process components, each of which has an explicit well-defined interface and set of responsibilities.
 This is old-school component-based design that talks about high cohesion and low coupling, but I usually sense some hesitation when I talk about it.
 And this seems odd to me.

 > Honesty in small things is not a small thing

 Thus the same old concept just replace all in-memory function calls or shared library calls with remote network calls, now  we can independently build, change, deploy and scale them with different teams who don’t have to know the existence of other teams.

-Datsahop Engine is web development framework, which is designed from ground of with this philosophy in mind.
-If need arises , engine Engine Packages could be deployed and hosted as separate web services , once system hits the scale.
+Engine is a pluggable component based web development framework, which is designed from ground of with this philosophy in mind.
+If need arises, Engine Packages could be deployed and hosted as separate web services , once system hits the scale.

 When you have a big monolithic frontend that can’t be split up easily, you have to think about making it smaller.
 You can decompose the frontend into separate components independently developed by different teams.